-With this feature, media mounted onto the User Station and network file servers are essentially "mounted virtually" by the target server.
+With this feature, media mounted onto the User Station and network file servers are essentially "mounted virtually" by the KVM client to target servers.
 The target server can then read from and write to that media as if it were physically connected to the target server itself.